TheNicholasNick/Zent/README.md

 We offer binary images of the latest releases here: https://github.com/Zentcash/Zent/releases/tag/0.1.1

+First Download all .exe files, run daemon and create a wallet, remember to keep safe the password and keys to recovery your wallet if it is necessary, if you want to mine directly you can run the miner also attached.

 If you would like to compile yourself, read on.

 ### How To Compile